Pelto/going-serverless-workshop/lambdas/get-leaderboard/instructions.md

 ```

 Redeploy and check the leaderboard.
 Is the result not what you expected?
 It is because all scores that have been added so far did not have the `gameTitle` attribute.
 Check the `ScoreTable` in DynamoDB using the AWS Console.
 Try adding the `gameTitle` attribute with the key `Rock Paper Scissors` to all score manually and reload the leaderboard.

+You can view the finished lambda function at the [Github repository](https://github.com/jayway/going-serverless-workshop/blob/solution/lambdas/get-leaderboard/index.js).